As an Amazon Associate I earn from qualifying purchases.

 Cleaning thrifted furniture can be an expensive proposition that turns your amazing new living room piece into a costly place to sit.
 But it doesn’t have to be.

 You can clean a thrifted couch or chair easily with just a few household items.
 And, if it can’t be cleaned easily?
 You can have a couch professionally cleaned for between $100-200.
 Just be sure to factor it into your purchase price so you know whether it’s worth it or not!
-On the plus side, you can buy a structural perfect but dirty couch that no one else would look at because you know you can easily have it freshened up.
+On the plus side, you can buy a structurally perfect but dirty couch that no one else would look at because you know you can easily have it freshened up.

 If you’re anything like I am…I’m sorry.
 You probably have a huge wall full of thrifted mugs and just can’t help yourself.
 Every time I’m sourcing for things to flip on Mercari or on my eBay store I check out the glassware and come home with something that I tell myself I’ll sell.
 Spoiler alert, I don’t sell it.